-As marketing manager for inbound marketing company HubSpot, Meghan is specializing in product definition and promotion.
-She came to HubSpot through the companys 2011 acquisition of Performable, a marketing automation and analytics start-up.
+As a marketing manager at HubSpot, Meghan is specializing in product definition and promotion.
+She came to HubSpot through the company's 2011 acquisition of Performable, a marketing automation and analytics start-up.

 At Performable, Meghan championed the marketing efforts, working to build the performable brand and online presence.

 Meghan also teaches writing for mass communication as an adjunct professor at Boston University's College of Communication.

 You can follow Meghan on Twitter at @MeghKeaney

 Lead management is a strategy and set of corresponding tools that help you in guiding your leads from their first interaction with your company to the point of purchase, and beyond.
 Most purchase decisions are made over time and after a great deal of research.
 Your leads typically conduct product research independently of your company and across many channels.
 Lead management, however, enables you to play a supporting role in that research and know when a lead has approached a decision point.